-3 killed in house fire near The Dalles
+3 killed in house fire west of Salem near Dallas

-THE DALLES, Ore.
-(AP) - Three people died and one person was significantly hurt in a house fire early Sunday just outside The Dalles, authorities said.
+DALLAS, Ore.
+(AP) - Three people died and one person was significantly hurt in a house fire early Sunday just outside Dallas, authorities said.

 Authorities from multiple agencies responded just after 3 a.m. and found the house in flames, the Polk County Sheriff’s Office said.
 Polk County Public Works was also called to remove debris so fire and sheriff’s deputies could enter the house after the fire was put out.